 - Looking for a cheaper cell phone plan

-- Finding cheaper alternatives to cable TV, such as streaming services
+- Finding cheaper alternatives to cable TV, such as streaming services or using Sling TV.

-- Canceling your gym membership and finding cheaper ways to exercise
+- Canceling your gym membership and finding cheaper ways to exercise with a service like Aaptiv.

 - Cutting back on costly habits like alcohol, coffee shop visits, and playing the lottery